tayyab-dev-official/Components-Library/README.md

 ## 📄 License

-This project is part of the Scrimba Frontend Developer Program.
+This project is open source and available under the MIT License.

 ## 📞 Contact